 btw.
 42 and 90 min. |

 From the Staufer town of Bad Wimpfen, the second tour suggestion takes you to the Heilbronn region, Germany's largest red wine-growing area.
 Here you leave the Neckar valley and head towards Hohenlohe via the wine-growing town of Weinsberg.
 ‘In jeder Neschd a Schloss’ is what the people of Hohenlohe say about their homeland - the Castle Road towns of Öhringen and Waldenburg prove it.
-The destination of this tour is Schwäbisch Hall, which has a castle of a special kind in addition to its beautiful old town centre: the imposing former Großcomburg monastery.
+One exception is Schwäbisch Hall, which, in addition to its beautiful old town, boasts a castle of a special kind: the imposing former Großcomburg Monastery.
+The tour’s destination is Kirchberg an der Jagst, whose listed old town is dominated by the largest castle complex in Hohenlohe, which today houses, amongst other things, the Biohotel Schloss Kirchberg.

 | Location | Transport | How to get to important points | Travelling time |